serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Connection key is set to the connection key of selected connection string in web.config file.
 You usually don't have to change it, just leave default.

+### Generating Code for First Page

+After setting parameters as shown in the image above (you only have to set Module Name, others were prefilled), click *Generate Code for Entity* button.

+Sergen will generate several files and include them in MovieTutorial.Web and MovieTutorial.Script projects.

+Now you can close Sergen, and return to Visual Studio.

 ## Serenity Code Generator (ASP.NET Core)

 > These steps applies only to ASP.NET Core version, not ASP.NET MVC version.